GeorgeHop/react-native-country-codes-picker/README.md

 This lib. provide multi lang. country picker with search functionality.
 Fully crossplatform and supported on React-native and expo.
 Didn't find your country ?
 Just add the required countries or locales and make a PR.

+## Coming soon :)

+1. Custom list item rendering.
+2. Custom search input rendering.
+3. Custom styling.
+4. Picker types (modal, input).
+If you need input with search.
+6. Docs update/improve for the best user experience,

+If you have something interesting !
+Just write to us :)

 # Installation

 ``